closeio/making.close.com/_posts/2020-09-17-splitting-sub-folders-out-into-new-git-repository.md

 ```
 It should reach back to 2012, though the latest commit was from 2017 (the time when `/ui` was moved to its current place in the folders structure).

-`git subtree split` is ease to use, but it has a few downsides:
+`git subtree split` is easy to use, but it has a few downsides:
 - It's slow.
 With more than 34 000 commits in our master branch, the command took over 12 minutes on my 2.9GHz quad core i7, 8GB, MacBook Pro.
 - It handles only a single branch at a time.
 Since we are actively working on multiple branches that would need to be moved, it's not obvious how we could apply the command to all of them.
 - In our case, the `ui/` folder and its content lived in multiple places.
 By using this technique, we wouldn't be able to track these changes in the git history.